opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 - Take the mean score of all such total rewards over all the sections of the invoice document.

 **Response time penalty**
 : Calculate the response time penalty for the miner for these predictions.
+The goal here is to assign higher rewards to faster miners.

 #### Code snapshot
 ```python